O3 Loss

 Comparison between measurements and 3-D CTMs in which ozone is considered as a passive tracer

-This page contains recent, preliminary results for winter 2010/2011.
-Contact Dr. Florence GOUTAIL for more details and requests.
+This page contains preliminary results for winter 2020/2021.
+Contact Dr. Florence GOUTAIL for more details.

 Measurements and Models